jaynetics/jaynetics.github.io/content/posts/nihilism-chat-gpt.md

 {{< image src="/img/dalle2.jpg" alt="Robot eye" title="Dall-E image 'Robot eye in a library by Neo Rauch'" >}}

-_What follows is a conversation I had with Chat GPT 4.
-I probed how it reacts to philosophical questions and arguments._
+_What follows is a conversation with Chat GPT 4.
+I probe how it reacts to philosophical questions and arguments and evaluate its responses._

 Me: